The Clark Parent & Child Network

 The network, launched through generous support from the A. James & Alice B. Clark Foundation, links parents to local partners and resources.
 This helps families navigate hurdles such as food or housing insecurity.
 Thanks to our donors, parents can focus on their babies.

-Contact Kerri Yoder Hubbard at [email protected] to learn more.
+Contact Kerri Yoder Hubbard to learn more.

 Helping Kids Bloom